top of page

 Trademarks serve several key purposes:

-Quality assurance Trademarks convey a consistent level of quality to consumers, who associate the mark with specific characteristics of the goods or services.
+• Quality assurance: Trademarks convey a consistent level of quality to consumers, who associate the mark with specific characteristics of the goods or services.

-Trademarks offer legal protection to businesses, allowing them to take action against unauthorized use or imitation of their marks.
+• Protection against infringement: Trademarks offer legal protection to businesses, allowing them to take action against unauthorized use or imitation of their marks.

 Types of Trademarks